AquiTCD/my-nuxt-startater/README.md

-# azmalist
+# What is this

-> Web-SPA for Onsen's Next-gen System
+My starter template for nuxt.js.

 ## Build Setup